Real mobile onboarding

 Five-step first-run flow: goals, workspace context, topics, timing.
 State survives anonymous-to-signed-in transitions without data loss.

-Expo · Convex · RevenueCat · Pay once
+Expo · Convex · RevenueCat · Open source

-ShipHappens is a production-ready Expo starter with auth, Convex backend, onboarding, paywall, and subscription sync — all wired and ready to rename.
-Save weeks of your time and thousands of AI tokens on boilerplate you've already written before.
+ShipHappens is a production-ready Expo starter — auth, Convex backend, RevenueCat paywalls, and onboarding all wired and tested.
+Skip the infrastructure sprint and stop burning AI tokens on problems you've already solved.

 The hidden cost